acroz/iaestenow/README.md

 Make sure you install with `pip3` if Python 2 is your default version (likely).

+## Setup

+API keys for services being scraped, in particular Twitter (and more in future) must be generated and added to the settings file.

+### Twitter

+Generate an application key at https://dev.twitter.com/apps/new, and add the application key and secret to the settings.json file.

 ## Running the Development Server

 Run the development server with: